jrhodes-sitback/docker-ubuntu/README.md

 # docker-ubuntu
-A base Ubuntu Docker container with en_AU (UTF8) locale support.
+A base Ubuntu Docker container with en_AU (UTF8) locale support and timezone set to Australia/Sydney.

 The [_deboostrap_ Docker Ubuntu variant](https://hub.docker.com/_/ubuntu-debootstrap/) is used to build these images.